luimu64/nitro-spoof/README.md

-# Super illegal powercord plugin for sending all emojis without nitro
+# powercord plugin for sending all emojis without nitro

 ## Weaknesses:
 - if emoji is put in message with text the link will be visible